joshhus/blockchain-sw-25/howto/console-deploy-ocp.md

 - If you changed the name of your Docker key secret, change corresponding value of the `imagePullSecrets:` field.
 - If you created a new storage class for your network, provide the storage class that you created to the `class:` field.

-If you are deploying on OpenShift Container Platform v4.2 or v4.3 on LinuxONE, you need to replace:
+If you are deploying on OpenShift Container Platform 4.3 on LinuxONE, you need to replace:
 ```yaml
 arch:
 - amd64